wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 8. One of the personal invitations available in our invitations gallery

 == Changelog ==

+= 2.1.4 =
+* Fixed readme.txt file causing the `The plugin does not have a valid header.` problem

 = 2.1.3 =
 * Added timezone detection when creating new license